frederikcoppens/data_management/dmp_guidelines_fwo_full.md

 ### 7.6 What are the expected costs for data sharing?
 How will these costs be covered?

-Data will be default using public repositories or services such as zenodo.org, which are free for use.
+Data will be made available using public repositories or services such as zenodo.org, which are free for use.
 In case institutional repositories are used, the institute will cover these costs.

 ## 8. Responsabilities